Flight Booking Tour Package

 3. Nga-Thongba | Spicy Fish Stew With Vegetables

-Nga-Thongba is renowned as one of Manipur food.
-It is a creamy fish curry produced from local freshwater fish, then cooked in a delectable blend of spices, herbs, and vegetables.
+Nga-Thongba is one of the famous foods from Manipur.
+It is a creamy curry of locally available freshwater fish, then cooked in a delectable blend of spices, herbs and vegetables.
 Usually, the delicacy is cooked in a clay pot and served with steamed rice.
 The fermented fish and other regional ingredients give Nga-Thongba its distinctive flavour.
-Both native Manipuris and visitors to the country love this meal.
+Both the native Manipuris and the country visitors love this meal.

 4. Chagem Pomba | Fermented Soya With Mustard Leaves

-Among the many ingredients that go into Chagem Pomba, a traditional dish of Manipuri potpourri, are mustard greens, fermented soybeans, smokey and sun-dried fish, rice, green peas, full leaves, and dried shrimp.
-Although the sight and smell of this meal may not appeal to those unfamiliar with Manipuri cuisine, it will be unforgettable once tasted.
+In the long list of many ingredients that go into Chagem Pomba, a potpourri of Manipuri are mustard greens, fermented soybeans, smokey and sun-dried fish, rice, green peas, full leaves and dried shrimp.
+Though the sight and smell of this meal may not be a crowd-puller outside of those used to Manipuri cuisine and is an acquired taste by itself, it will be unforgettable to the next of kin.

 5. Singju | A Seasonal Manipuri Vegetable Salad Dish

 Singju is a healthy and traditional dish of Manipur.
-Tossed in a spicy dressing of roasted chillies, ngari (fermented fish), and other local spices, this salad features onions, tomatoes, finely chopped cabbage, lotus stem, and other vegetables.
-Singju is a popular street cuisine in Manipur, where it is usually eaten as a side or a snack.
-This salad is simple to make but impressive in its depth of flavour and satisfying crunch.
+Tossed in a spicy dressing of roasted chillies, ngari (fermented fish), and other local spices, this salad features onions, tomatoes, finely chopped cabbage, lotus stems, and other vegetables.
+Singju is a very nice and popular street cuisine in Manipur, usually eaten as a side or snack.
+The salad is so easy to make but deliciously flavourful and crunchy.

 Read More : Temples In Manipur